We are proud to be a welcoming and inclusive Chambers

 Diversity Data

-Please see below the results of the Diversity Questionnaire that was distributed to a total of 51 people, including members of Chambers, pupils, clerks and staff.
-47 people responded, of whom 6 did not consent to their data being published or indicated that they preferred not to complete the Diversity Questionnaire.
+Please see below the results of the Diversity Questionnaire that was distributed to a total of 54 people, including members of Chambers, pupils, clerks and staff.
+Some respondents did not consent to their data being published or indicated that they preferred not to complete the Diversity Questionnaire.
 Their data has therefore been excluded from the table below.
-2 people gave general consent but did not consent to their sexual orientation or religion being published, their data has been removed from those categories as per the new Bar Standards Board rules published on 2 September 2019.
+Some people gave general consent but did not consent to their sexual orientation or religion being published, their data has also been removed as per the new Bar Standards Board rules published on 2 September 2019.

 Age